Information in this article applies to:

 Gaussian sharpening can have a dramatic effect on the apparent clarity of the resulting image.
 However, it can also introduce artifacts that are apparent only at high levels of magnification.
 Sharpening cannot correct blurry or out of focus images.

-Note that this filter is available only for Deep Zoom filter sequences.
+This filter is available only for Deep Zoom filter sequences.